Beaver Lake Management District

 winter, and also during major storms.

-For all other questions about the BLMD, contact any of the
+For questions about the BLMD, contact any of the

 board members or Sally Abella firstname.lastname@example.org